subvertnormality/mosaic/README.md

 Welcome to Mosaic, an intuitive XoX-style midi sequencer for Monome Norns and Grid.
-It melds the powerful features of the Elektron sequencer with innovative generative techniques, all within the Monome ecosystem, allowing you to craft complex rhythms and harmonies with ease.
+It melds the powerful features of the Elektron sequencer with innovative generative techniques, all within the Monome ecosystem, and allows you to craft complex rhythms and harmonies with ease.
 Whether you are sketching or composing, Mosaic provides a unique, deep musical experience.

 - [Getting started](#getting-started)
   * [Install](#install)